borozky/sepm-wmoss/README.md

 - Compile CSS and JS assets using <code>npm run dev</code>
 - Open the .sln file in Visual Studio 2017.
 - Click the 'IIS Express' play button.
 Wait for 20 minutes.
-- You browser will open automatically.
+- Your browser will open automatically.

 ## tests folder